Combine the Workbooks in a Folder

 Do While Len(strFile) > 0

-'...except this one, in case it's included in the folder
+'...except this workbook, in case it's in the same folder

 If strFile <> ThisWorkbook.Name Then